 Using Facebook as a publishing platform, I was able to push content out from there to the website via the RSS widget, and to Twitter via twitter feed.
 This effectively gave me a content management system for nothing: I did not even have to host it.

 Traffic (or rather lack thereof).
-Even when you think you have all of your seperate components neatly lined up, some decent content and a decent core concept, it is very hard to get noticed on the Internet.
+Even when you think you have all of your separate components neatly lined up, some decent content and a decent core concept, it is very hard to get noticed on the Internet.
 Frankly, while I learned loads of new techniques on this little side project about website promotion via social networks, I still failed to gain any real traffic to the site to even cover its tiny annual hosting costs.

 Looking at the year between 1st Jan 2010 to 31st Dec 2010 for example, according to Google Analytics I got: